Kerry Carpenter Player Props: Tigers vs. Mariners

-The Detroit Tigers, including Kerry Carpenter (batting .226 in his past 10 games, with a triple, two home runs, two walks and seven RBI), battle starter George Kirby and the Seattle Mariners at T-Mobile Park, Saturday at 9:40 PM ET.
+The Detroit Tigers, including Kerry Carpenter and his .733 slugging percentage over his past 10 games, take on starting pitcher Bryce Miller and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his previous game, he hit a home run while going 1-for-3 against the Mariners.
+He hit a home run while going 1-for-3 in his most recent game against the Mariners.

 Kerry Carpenter Game Info & Props vs. the Mariners